comet-lab/comet-lab.github.io/team/_posts/2021-06-26-emily-minch.md

 email: evminch@wpi.edu
 image: /assets/images/team/emily-minch.jpg
 #cv: /assets/pdfs/drummond-cv.pdf
-alum: false
+alum: true
 ---
 Emily Minch is a member of the class of 2022 at WPI, majoring in Biomedical Engineering with a minor in Electrical Engineering and on the pre-health track.